-Service Budget 2019/20 Actual turn ance £'000 £'000 £'000 % 1) Strategic Management - Adults -1,328 16,032 -5,010 -377% Around £3.7m of grant funding has been app People's Services detailed in note 3 below, in addition to a number of other underspends in of in-year funding was agreed by GPC in July to cost pressures. line with one of the services w of the purposes ithin this budge of the grant fur t heading.
-A fu nding, in rther £1.35m 2) Carers 416 83 -316 -76% The number of direct payments made to Carers is lower than in previous years, mainly as a result of the focussed work in the Adults Positive Challenge Programme to provide more individualised support to Carers.
-This includes increased access to the right information and advice at the right time and an improved awareness of the need to work with the Carer and the cared-for person together, which may result in increased support to the cared-for person if required in order to better support the needs of the Carer.
-3) Learning Disability Partnership 58,810 48,470 762 1% An overspend of £990k is forecast against the Learning Disability Partnership (LDP).
-According to the risk sharing arrangements of the LDP pooled budget, the proportion of the overspend that is attributable to the Council is £762k, the same as in December.
-Total new savings of £950k are budgeted in 2019/20 in addition to the LDP share of the Adult's PositiveCchallenge saving of £562k.
-These comprise the business plan target of £700k and a funnel saving of £250k relating to additional reassessments to be carried out by locality teams.
-Currently delivery of these savings is on track.
-However, demand pressures have been high funding allocated to the budget thus far.
+Service Budget 2019/20 Actual turn ance £'000 £'000 £'000 % 1) Strategic Management - Adults -1,328 16,032 -5,010 -377% Around £3.7m of grant funding has been app People's Services detailed in note 3 below, in addition to a number of other underspends in of in-year funding was agreed by GPC in July to cost pressures. line with one of the services w of the purposes ithin this budge of the grant fur theading.
+A fu nding, in rther £1.35m 2) Carers 416 83 -316 -76% The number of direct payments made to Care focussed work in the Adults Positive Challeng Carers.
+This includes increased access to the improved awareness of the need to work with result in increased support to the cared-for per Carer. ge Programme e right informati n the Carer and to provide more on and advice a the cared-for p e individualised at the right time erson together support to and an , which may 3) Learning Disability Partnership 58,810 48,470 762 1% An overspend of £990k is forecast against the risk sharing arrangements of the LDP pooled to the Council is $£762k$, the same as in Dece budget, the pro Total new savings of £950k are budgeted in 2 PositiveCchallenge saving of £562k.
+These c saving of £250k relating to additional reasses delivery of these savings is on track. omprise the bu siness plan targ get of £700k an d a funnel However, demand pressures have been high funding allocated to the budget thus far.
 This maintain a stable number of service users.
 Pa residential care and supported living, despite decreasing.
-This reflects the increasing cost of and increasing needs, which we have a statu is despite muc articular pressu service user nu of packages, pa h positive work res have been umbers in these articularly for se that has been of seen on the bu carried out to dgets for ng stable or New packages and package increases are so support people in alternative ways are being service users have increased in 2019/20.
-4) Physical Disabilities 12,338 11,614 384 3% An overspend of £384k continues to be forec activity continues to partially offset the carried client numbers and the number of people with care. d forward press ure from 2018/ 19 relating to in creases in The total savings expectation in this service f full through the Adults Positive Challenge Pro through a reablement expansion and increas independence. ogramme of wo rk, designed to reduce deman d, for example
+This reflects the increasing cost of and increasing needs, which we have a statu is despite muc articular pressu service user nu of packages, pa h positive work ires have been umbers in these articularly for se that has been on the bue of the seen on the bue of the bue of the bue of the bue of the second secon carried out to dgets for ng stable or New packages and package increases are so support people in alternative ways are being service users have increased in 2019/20.
+4) Physical Disabilities 12,338 11,614 384 3% An overspend of £384k continues to be foreca activity continues to partially offset the carried client numbers and the number of people with care. d forward press ure from 2018/ 19 relating to in creases in The total savings expectation in this service for full through the Adults Positive Challenge Pro- through a reablement expansion and increase independence. gramme of wo rk, designed to reduce deman d, for example